phil21797/sensor-planning-sim/sim_world/README.md

 <br>

-## YOLO v3
+## YOLO v4

-This project uses the YOLO v3 object detector implemented (in PyTorch) by DeNA (https://dena.com/) and obtained from https://github.com/DeNA/PyTorch_YOLOv3.
+This project uses the YOLO v4 object detector implemented (in PyTorch) by Alexey Bochkovskiy (https://arxiv.org/abs/2004.10934) and obtained from https://github.com/AlexeyAB/darknet.
 Shown below are YOLO detections on two images from the simulator.

 <table>
 <caption style="caption-side:bottom">